Australia shares hit 5-yr highs ahead of US Fed meeting

 Analysts said the market was also boosted by the news Lawrence Summers was no longer a candidate for the Federal Reserve chair.
 The market now sees Janet Yellen as the frontrunner to succeed of Ben Bernanke, and expect her to maintain his pro-growth policies.

-Consumer staple retailer Woolworths Ltd (WOW.AX) and rival Wesfarmers Ltd (WES.AX) both added 0.7 percent, and top telecommunications service provider Telstra Corporation Ltd (TLS.AX) rose 0.6 percent.
+Consumer staple retailer Woolworths Ltd and rival Wesfarmers Ltd both added 0.7 percent, and top telecommunications service provider Telstra Corporation Ltd rose 0.6 percent.